- Small spade or bulb planter

 - Fresh potting soil and hydro grains (for pots or planters)

-It’s best to plant the flower bulbs as soon as possible after receipt.
+It’s best to plant the dwarf iris as soon as possible after receipt.
 Plant it directly into the ground, in a flower pot or in a spacious planter.
-The flower bulb grows best in loose, well-drained soil.
-A sheltered spot in the sun, semi-shade or in the shadow will do just fine.
+The dwarf iris grows best in loose, well-drained soil.
+A sheltered spot in the sun or semi-shade will do just fine.

-The flower bulb should be planted at a depth of 3 times the height of the bulb.
-For instance, if the bulb is 5 cm high it should be planted at a depth of 15 cm.
+The dwarf iris should be planted at a depth of 3 times the height of the bulb.
+If the tulip bulb is 5 cm high, then it should be planted at a depth of 15 cm.
 The distance between small bulbs is 5 - 8 cm and 10 - 15 cm between larger ones.

 Find a suitable place in the border or create a flowerbed.
-Loosen the soil well and divide the flower bulbs across the surface.
+Loosen the soil well and divide the tulip bulbs across the surface.
 That can be done in groups of 6 or spread out evenly.
-Plant the bulb as indicated above, water immediately, and don't walk on the freshly planted area.
+Plant the iris as indicated above, don't walk on the freshly planted area and water immediately.